Cecilia999/computer_science_fundamental_knowledge/docker.md

     COPY . /tmp/
     ```

-    不要用 ADD 下载和解压，因为 image size matters. you should avoid doing things like:
+    不要用 ADD 下载和解压，因为 image size matters, you should use curl or wget instead. **That way you can delete the files you no longer need after they’ve been extracted and you don’t have to add another layer in your image**. you should avoid doing things like:

     ```
     ADD https://example.com/big.tar.xz /usr/src/things/